 The levy zone includes 39 out of 77 local government areas.
 This covers around 90 per cent of Queensland’s population and is where the majority of waste is generated and disposed.

-To ensure that the waste levy has no direct impact on households, the Queensland Government will provide councils which dispose of household waste in the levy zone with an annual advance payment.
+To ensure that the waste levy has no direct impact on households, the Queensland Government provides councils which dispose of household waste in the levy zone with an annual advance payment.
 The formula for calculating these annual payments is set out in the regulation.
-A total of 43 councils are eligible for the advance payments—39 located inside the levy zone and four (Cook, Wujul Wujul, Yarrabah and Palm Island councils) located outside of the levy zone, but which dispose of their waste in the levy zone.
+A total of 43 councils are eligible for the advance payments—39 located inside the levy zone and four (Cook, Wujal Wujal, Yarrabah and Palm Island councils) located outside of the levy zone, but which dispose of their waste in the levy zone.

-Councils have also been provided with a supplementary payment for the 2019/20 financial year to offset the direct cost of the levy for most households with a council commercial waste collection service.
+Councils are also provided with a supplementary payment to offset the direct cost of the levy for most households with a council commercial waste collection service.
 This may include caravan parks, manufactured home parks, retirement villages, boarding houses, gated communities and rural residents.

 For the small proportion of households that are not be covered by the supplementary payments to council, proprietors of eligible households can apply for assistance under the Household Waste Payment Scheme.
 Eligible households have either a private commercial waste collection service, or a council commercial waste collection service where the premise is a mix of residential and commercial uses (e.g. a block of flats with shops at the bottom).